openscm/openscm/README.rst

 Installation
 ------------

 OpenSCM will be made available via ``pip``.

+To install OpenSCM and all the dependencies required to run the example notebooks the required command is ``pip install openscm[notebooks]``.
+To install only the minimum requirements to run OpenSCM, the required command is ``pip install openscm``.

 OpenSCM comes with model adapters only for some very simple SCMs.
-If you want to run other models, you will also need to install their corresponding OpenSCM adapters.
+If you want to run other models, you will also need to install their corresponding OpenSCM adapters [TODO: write/link to these instructions].

 .. sec-end-installation
 .. sec-begin-quickstart